 It is the intent of the honor guard to assist all officers and their families during their time of emotional duress from the loss or debilitating injury of their loved ones.

 Honor Guard members practice, train and attend events off-duty.
-Firefighter Jeff Cross has been Washington Township’s Honor Guard Commander since its inception.
+Firefighter Charles Swank is Washington Township’s Honor Guard Commander.
+He can be contacted at firstname.lastname@example.org

 Pipes and Drum Corp